IronOnet/flask_messenger/README.md

 # Project Description

-=> This project aims to emulate the functionalities of a messaging application backend like "Whatsapp" and "Wechat"
+=> This project aims to emulate the functionalities of a messaging application backend like "Whatsapp" and "Wechat" , this project provides an indpepth implementation of a chat backend in python

+# Features

+    - 1v1 chat
+    - User Online/Offline availability
+    - Last seen time
+    - Unread message count indicator
+    - Status update (Realtime)

-# Contents
+# Future improvements:

-# How to install and Run the Project

-# How to Use the Project
+    - Mobile client
+    - Web client

-# Licencse
+# License

+    MIT
 # Contribution

+    - You can submit a PR, and I'll be glad to review it.